JMBeresford/retrom/README.md

 > - A game library that is organized in [a way that Retrom can understand](#library-structure)
 > - API keys for [metadata providers](#metadata-providers)

 The server is configured via a config file.
-Here is an example config file:
+Here is a minimal example config file:

 > [!TIP]
 > You can replace the `db_url` with your own database URL